qtile/qtile/docs/manual/commands/lavinder-cmd.rst

-qtile-cmd
+lavinder-cmd
 =========

-This is a simple tool to expose qtile.command functionality to shell.
+This is a simple tool to expose lavinder.command functionality to shell.
 This can be used standalone or in other shell scripts.

 Examples:
 ---------

-Output of ``qtile-cmd -h``
+Output of ``lavinder-cmd -h``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: text

-    usage: qtile-cmd [-h] [--object OBJ_SPEC [OBJ_SPEC ...]]
+    usage: lavinder-cmd [-h] [--object OBJ_SPEC [OBJ_SPEC ...]]
                      [--function FUNCTION] [--args ARGS [ARGS ...]] [--info]

-    Simple tool to expose qtile.command functionality to shell.
+    Simple tool to expose lavinder.command functionality to shell.

     optional arguments:
       -h, --help            show this help message and exit